Space-Robotics-Laboratory/MATLAB_space_debri_capturing_sim/README.md

 ## Contribution

-The development of the capture simulation tool using the dual-arm space robot is currently being conducted in the Space Robotics Lab within the Orbital Team, and the code improvements and additional implementations are versioned in the Orbital Team's bitbucket.
+The development of the capture simulation tool using the dual-arm space robot is currently being conducted in the Space Robotics Lab within the Orbital Robotics Team, and the code improvements and additional implementations are versioned in the Orbital Team's bitbucket.

-#### Instructive manual
+#### Git instructive manual
 For the detailed work flow under Git version control, refer to the team  instruction "[How to work in Git version control](https://docs.google.com/document/d/13-IrYbyNjKKX8clBSvSaJXkNx-QB75IRIWgK_Yo4LD4/edit)" (team member access only)

 #### Branches